Nikolaj Plads 23: 18th century

 In the late 17th century, the site was made up of two separate properties.
 The corner property was listed as No. 97 in the city's East Quarter (Øster Kvarter) owned by brewer Isak Jacobsen.
 The other one was listed as No. 90, owned by bargeman Ole Pedersen's widow.
 The two properties faced the churchyard of St. Nicolas' Church.
 The narrow street that separated them from the churchyard was simply referred to as Nikolaj Kirkegård (Nicolas' Graveyard).
 The other street (now Nikolajgade) was then known as Skvaldergade.
 The old No. 97 was listed as No. 180 in 1867, owned by galantry items retailer (galanterihandlende) Johan Henrik Stifken.
 The old No. 90 was listed as No. 181, owned by merchant (kræmmer) Jodocus Munthe.

 Together with St. Nikolas' Church and most of the other buildings in the area, the two properties were destroyed in the Copenhagen Fire of 1795 and subsequently merged into a single property.
-The current building on the site was constructed in 1800 for master joiner Johan Joachim Pengel.
+The current building on the site was constructed in 1800 for master joiner Johan Joachim Pingel.
 Pengel (1752–1819) was originally from Brandenburg, Prussia.
 He later moved to Copenhagen where he was granted citizenship as a master joiner in 1776.
 He is considered one of the finest Danish furniture makers of his time.
 From 1796 until 1806, Pengel was based at Østergade No. 42 and it is therefore likely that he engaged in the construction project as an investment rather than for his own use.

 After the fire, Hans Christian Schmidt (1765–1826) constructed the buildings at Vingårdstræde 19 (1796–1797), Bremerholm 28/Dybensgade 14 (1797–1800) and Bremerholm 28/Dybensgade 14 (1797–1800).
 He was, like many of the other master craftsmen of his time, also active in the Copenhagen Fire Corps, with rank of major.
 His next major assignment was to adapt St. Nicolas' ruined church tower for use as a fire station and watch tower.
 He was appointed chief of the fire corps in 1810, prompting him to discontinue his career as an architect and master builder.